-Sitting through a family meal, or visiting through an entire weekend or week, can be challenging enough, but what happens if you are not yet in a position to be true to your authentic self as you make your way through the meal or the week?
+Sitting through a family meal, or visiting through an entire weekend or week, can be challenging enough, but what happens if you are not yet our or in a position to be out as you make your way through the meal or the week?

 Below are some suggestions--both for people who are LGBTQ+ and for families and allies--for getting through family gatherings.
-And remember: if you need immediate support, you can find a PFLAG chapter here, contact us on Facebook or Twitter, or call a helpline for crisis support.
+And remember: if you need immediate support, you can find a PFLAG chapter here, reach out to us on Facebook, Twitter, Instagram, or TikTok, or call a helpline for crisis support.

 - Don’t assume you know how somebody will react to news of your sexual orientation or gender identity--you may be surprised.

-Don’t wait for your family’s attitude to change to have a special holiday.
+- Don’t wait for your family’s attitude to change to have a special holiday or visit.
 Recognize that your parents and family may need time to acknowledge and accept that they have an LGBTQ+ family member.
 It took you time to come to terms with who you are; now it is your family’s turn.
+But...

-If you are transgender, be gentle but firm with unintentional pronoun “slips.”
-Let your loved ones know that you understand how difficult this journey may be for them--and don't hesitate to remind them when it happens how much harder it is for you to hear.
+- If you are transgender, be gentle but firm with unintentional pronoun or other “slips.”
+Let your loved ones know that you understand how difficult this journey may be for them—but don't hesitate to remind them when it happens how hard it is for you to hear.

 Before the visit...